Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Timing: Harvest mustard leaves when young for tender greens.

-Rotation: Rotate crops annually to maintain soil health.
+Rotation: Rotate crops annually to keep the soil healthy.